-Our beliefs:

-In our new Early Years Foundation Stage children are encouraged to develop their own theories about the world and how it works and to explore these collaboratively in depth.
+Our beliefs: In our new Early Years Foundation Stage children are encouraged to develop their own theories about the world and how it works and to explore these collaboratively in depth.
 Great value is placed upon the different experiences, ideas and opinions that the children bring to discussions.
 Children's ideas are respected and taken seriously by adults and by fellow children, thereby creating an environment in which children are unafraid of making mistakes or reconstructing their own ideas.

-Self confidence and self image are fostered through discussion and debate, and creativity emerges from multiple experiences within a sense of freedom to venture beyond the known.

-We want our children to:
+Self confidence and self image are fostered through discussion and debate, and creativity and well-being emerges from multiple experiences within a sense of freedom to venture beyond the known.
+We want our children to: • express themselves • explore and investigate • think and reflect • be involved in projects • reinforce their identities • develop a sense of well-being We want our parents to: engage with their children's learning hear and be heard meet with others participate in the life of the school

-- express themselves

-- explore and investigate

-- think and reflect

-- be involved in projects

-- reinforce their identities

-We want our parents to:

-- engage with their children's learning

-- hear and be heard

-- meet with others

-- participate in the life of the school